Syria Crisis: £22.50 could feed a family of 4 for a week

 “For refugees who have lost everything it is a matter of maintaining dignity by choosing and prioritising their specific needs themselves.
 It ensures that they do not fall deeper into poverty,” says Salam Kanaan, Country Director of CARE Jordan.

-In Lebanon, we've helped over 95,000 people, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.
+In Lebanon, over a million Syrians are registered as refugees.
+We've helped over 156,000 people, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.

 In Egypt, we provide psychosocial assistance to women, men and children helping them to cope with their experience of violence, flight and loss of family and friends.
 We are also raising awareness among the refugees of sexual exploitation and other forms of gender-based violence to protect them from any form of abuse.

 In Turkey, we’ve helped over 35,000 people who have fled across the border from Kobane since September 2014, providing food, non-food items such as blankets, and water, sanitation and hygiene assistance.

 In Northern Syria, we've reached over 430,000 people with food, water, sanitation and hygiene support.

 We have 170 volunteers in the region and work with five local partner organisations.

 Futoon, 21, a volunteer in our refugee centre in Zarqa, Jordan, says: “Volunteering with CARE added a meaning to my life.
 CARE took my hand to overcome the obstacles and the loneliness while I am away from my country.
 I have the chance to be part of a solution and not only part of the suffering.
 Volunteering with CARE gives me happiness and satisfaction, because I can help my people.
 I can listen to them and try to ease their pains.
 I learnt a lot about the spirit of team work and what we can achieve together.”